mchiasson/GLBrebis/README.md

 4. Create your window *and* your GL context.
 5. Once the gl context successfully created, simply call `bool success = brebisGLInit();`.
 6. When shutting down, don't forget to call `brebisGLShutdown();`

+# What if I don't want to build GLBrebis and don't want to generate the header?

+You can always get the latest generated [BrebisGL.h](https://github.com/mchiasson/GLBrebis/raw/master/example/BrebisGL.h) found in the example project.
+However I cannot garantee that it will be up to the latest Khronos API and extensions.